simonyiszk/schdesign-logotar/README.md

 **The database is case-sensitive!**

-Logos should be created with the name 'Logo' in the database, these won't get a download link generated.
+Logos should be created with the name `Logo` in the database, these won't get a download link generated.

 ### Necessary files